• About

 Other Serving suggestions

-Another fun way to serve it would be as an accompaniment on a charcuterie board or on a cheese board with dried fruit and breadsticks.
+• Serve it as an accompaniment on a charcuterie board or on a cheese board with dried fruit and breadsticks.

 charoset on a piece of matzo